 Acupuncture is not an expensive therapy, but you may need to come in for a series of visits to achieve healthcare goals which can add up.
 Insurance plans increasingly cover the cost of Acupuncture care received at Acupractic Natural Healing Center, and we strive to help you make the most of your insurance benefits.
-We keep our prices affordable, too, so that you can receive the care you need.
-To learn more about keeping Acupuncture in Chapel Hill care affordable, call our helpful front desk staff to get your insurance questions answered or to schedule an appointment today!
-Please note that we accept the BCBSNC (Blue Cross Blue Shield) UNC Student Plan for Acupuncture Services as well as United Healthcare, Aetna, BCBS Federal Plan, Anthem BCBS, TriWest, and other plans.
+We keep our prices affordable, too, so you can receive the care you need.
+To learn more about keeping Acupuncture in Chapel Hill care affordable, call our helpful front desk staff to get your questions answered or to schedule an appointment today.
+Please note that we accept the BCBSNC (Blue Cross Blue Shield) UNC Student Plan for Acupuncture Services as well as United Healthcare, BCBS Federal Plan, Anthem BCBS, TriWest, and other plans.
 We accept all forms of HSAs (health savings accounts) and Federal Savings Accounts as well and can submit billing on your behalf for plans with which we do not yet participate.